deresamad/hospital-prototype-app/README.md

 ## **Project Overview**

 This repository contains the wireframe design of a hospital prototype app, created using Figma.
-This project serves as a **test of my wireframing skills**.
+This project serves as a test of my wireframing skills.
 The app is designed to showcase the following features:

 1. **Sign up or login** functionality for user accounts.
 2. **Booking appointments** with medical personnel across different departments.